 Ovulation can be determined by monitoring changes in your cervical mucus is one of the ways you can figure out when you will be ovulating.
 Throughout your cycle, hormonal fluctuations alter the amount and consistency of your cervical secretions.
-During times of peak fertility (ovulation), the mucus becomes transparent, slippery, and more elastic in nature.
+During times of peak fertility (ovulation), the fertile cervical mucus becomes transparent, slippery, and more elastic in nature.
 This texture is most often compared to egg whites in quality and appearance.
 By collecting samples of cervical mucus, a woman can determine if she is approaching a fertile time in her cycle and plan accordingly.